Myeloproliferative Disorders (Blood Cancers) Treatments

 A Caring Environment

 You will have access to our comprehensive cancer support services.
-They can help you understand treatment options and manage the side effects of your treatment.
-They can also help you and your family cope with the emotional effects of your diagnosis and treatment.
+Support staff can help you understand treatment options and manage the side effects of your treatment.
 View all of our cancer support groups in our event calendar.

 A Whole-Body Approach

-Our clinical social worker is available to help you cope with the emotional and psychological stress of your disease, as well as other medical or environmental concerns.
-You may also use our services focusing on nutrition, guided imagery, anxiety control, and meditation.
-Our cancer survivorship clinic pulls together a range of resources to help you after your treatment ends.
+Our clinical social worker is available to help you cope with the emotional and psychological stress of your disease, as well as other medical concerns.
+You may also use our services that incorporate nutrition, guided imagery, anxiety control, and meditation.
+Our cancer survivorship clinic offers a range of resources to help you after your treatment ends.